 - Cut the chicken into small cubes, make sure they are all more or less equal in size.
 Add to a bowl with the oil and season with salt, pepper, and paprika.
 Add the spicy mayo and stir.

 - Rinse the rice and cook it as per the package instructions.
-I like to use my rice cooker and I add a nice pinch of salt to the rice to flavour it better.
+I like to use my rice cooker and I add a nice pinch of salt to the rice to flavor it better.
 Once the rice is cooked, add the rice vinegar, if using, and mix.

 - Add 1 tablespoon of the warm, cooked rice on top of each square of nori, and press down onto each square.
 Doing this first will soften the nori and make it easy to place in the muffin tin.